 24 units (6 courses) are required for the minor in Urban Studies.
 No more than one course may be taken in the department of the student's academic major.
-At the discretion of the Urban Studies Faculty Advisor, some courses listed under the major may be substituted to satisfy a requirement for the Minor in Urban Studies.

 A. Perspectives on Urban Studies (Select three courses from two or more departments other than the department of your major)